Frequently asked questions about the Elite Snowsports Program

 What does the fee cover?

-The ESA program fee covers transport to and from the resorts on a daily basis (Perisher-based athletes will need skitube included on their season pass), entry to the national park, SMGS supervising staff member at the resort during the program, parent liaison, ESA tuition sessions, ESA mentoring sessions and support and liaison through the Head of Student Programs & Development, and ESA study co-ordinators.
+The ESA program fee covers transport to and from the resorts on a daily basis (Perisher-based athletes will need skitube included on their season pass), entry to the National Park, SMGS supervising staff member at the resort during the program, parent liaison, ESA tuition sessions, ESA mentoring sessions and support and liaison through the Director of Activities, ESA Co-ordinator and ESA supervisors.

 Why is the physical conditioning program not included in the program cost?